delphidabbler/htmlres/Docs/ReadMe.txt

 User Guide
 --------------------------------------------------------------------------------

-See UserGuide.pdf in the installation's Docs sub folder for information on using the program and the demo code.
+See UserGuide.md in the installation's Docs sub folder for information on using the program and the demo code.

 Copyright and Licensing